Be a Good Steward

 Manage Your Dog: Keeping your dog on a leash and in control keeps people, other dogs, and wildlife safe.
 Pack a pick-up bag and always remove your dog’s waste.
 Our Docents prefer that you leave dogs at home during Docent-led hikes, but feel free to bring them any other time on their leash.

-Hunting on Select Conservancy Owned Natural Areas: Limited hunting is allowed on only a few Conservancy owned Natural Areas- primarily in the fall.
+Hunting on Select Conservancy Owned Natural Areas: Limited hunting is allowed on select Conservancy owned Natural Areas- primarily in the fall.
 Please use caution when hiking during hunting season and wear orange!
-For a list of properties and direction on how to request a permit to hunting permit that is valid for only 1 year, click here.
+View Hunting Information Here.

 While our staff and volunteers try to keep parking areas snowplowed in the winter, you may need to park along the road at times.
 For cross-country skiers; trails are groomed at Palmer Woods Forest Reserve on a regular basis.
 For latest grooming updates visit Friends of Sleeping Bear’s website.